 2. waiting for ‘the green arrow’ when the main traffic light is green.
 These drivers need to revise The Highway Code.

-3. thinking that Merge in Turn is ‘jumping the queue’.
+3. self-appointed policing by blocking cars from overtaking a long queue on a dual carriageway in order to Merge in Turn is ‘jumping the queue’.
 It is not.
 Click here for an explanation.

 These bugbears are due to the failure of drivers to revisit The Highway Code.
 When did you last buy one?
 You no longer need to.
 The Highway Code is available for free download.
 Do you know the meaning of the copious signposts on the roads you frequent?
 Why not begin by revising the common ones you meet, and improving your observational skills in the process?

 5. inappropriate speed limits.
-I have advocated variable speed limits for a long time for decades.
+I have advocated variable speed limits for decades.
 There are so many roadsigns that a few more to optimise speed would improve journey times and make drivers more alert.

 6. not using wing mirrors.
 Overtaking is not the most dangerous manoeuvre on the road, but turning right is.
 The offside mirror is ‘the life-saver’ if it is used before turning right.
 It is also essential before pulling out to overtake, and another bugbear is those drivers 1. who don’t use it and pull out just as the following vehicle is overtaking, or 2. who do use and see the following vehicle has pulled out to overtake, so they take the opportunity themselves to overtake and pull out in front of the overtaking vehicle.